mayakraft/math-for-artists/13/index.md

 ## conics

-David Huffman and conics in curved-crease origami.
+David Huffman and conics in curved-crease origami. [paper 1](http://erikdemaine.org/papers/Huffman_Origami5/paper.pdf) more stuff in #1. [paper 2](http://erikdemaine.org/papers/HuffmanTess_JMD2013/paper.pdf)

 ellipses: Draw them with a string and 2 tacks.
 Talk about the reflection deal: satellite dishes, whisper dishes, back of lamps.